 The presenting features may mimic non-haemorrhagic acute cholecystitis, with right upper quadrant pain being a dominant feature.
-If the blood is passed through the biliary tree into the gut, haematemesis or passage of melaena may also occur, or blood oozing from the ampulla of Vater, known as haemobilia, may be seen at endoscopy1.
-Blockage of the bile ducts by blood clots may cause biliary obstruction, with the presentation then being of painful jaundice and mimicking the passage of gallstones.
+If the blood is passed through the biliary tree into the gut, haematemesis or passage of melaena may also occur, or blood oozing from the ampulla of Vater, known as haemobilia, may be seen at endoscopy 1.
+Blockage of the bile ducts by blood clots may cause biliary obstruction, with secondary painful jaundice and pain mimicking the passage of gallstones.
 There may be a reduction in the red blood cell count.
-A combination of the presenting features of upper abdominal pain, haematemesis and jaundice is known as Quinke's triad, and is a sign of a cystic artery pseudoaneurysm2.
+A combination of the presenting features of upper abdominal pain, haematemesis and jaundice is known as Quinke's triad and is a sign of a cystic artery pseudoaneurysm 2.

 Ultrasound is the preferred diagnostic modality in the initial investigation of right upper quadrant pain.
 If the presentation is with gut bleeding, a CT may be performed following endoscopy to seek a source of bleeding.

 The gallbladder is distended with mixed echogenicity non-shadowing material filling the lumen.
 There may be layering or a swirling appearance depending on how recent the onset was.
 Signs of acute cholecystitis, namely wall thickening and free pericholecystic fluid may also be present.
 Stones may be obscured by the luminal blood.